-Our paper adds to the literature by investigating the following issues: Which models and theories forecasters do subscribe to?
-Do theories differ when it comes to forecasting in contrast to general beliefs about how the economy works?
-Has the behaviour of forecasters or the models used changed since the Great Recession?
-Is there a relationship between theories/ models and forecast accuracy?
-What about "leaning towards consensus" or herding, inefficient information processing or changes in risk-aversion/ attitudes?
+Our paper adds to this literature by investigating the following issues by surveying the fore-casters:

+- Which models and theories do forecasters subscribe to? - Do theories differ when it comes to forecasting in contrast to general beliefs about how the economy works? - Has the behaviour of forecasters changed since the Great Recession? - Do forecasters use different models now than a decade ago? - Is there a relationship between theories/ models and forecast accuracy? - What about "leaning towards consensus", herding, inefficient information processing or changes in risk-aversion/ attitudes/ loss function and respective behavioural changes after the Great Recession?

-Confirming previous findings, we are not able to establish a link between forecast accuracy on the one hand and theories and methods on the other hand.
-Regarding the latter, we find that practitioners tend to be hesitant in adopting methods that are currently championed by the academic discussion with some signs that the younger generation seems to be more open to non-linear and machine-learning-based methods.
-We find that forecasters are pronounced conservative in the sense, that they overwhelmingly rely on methods and theories that have been well-established for a long time, while more recent approaches are relatively unimportant for the practice of business cycle forecasting.
-The academic evaluation of publicly funded research institutes (Leibniz association institutes) seems to have changed this to some extent as DSGE models are significantly more often used in public institutions.
-We find almost no evidence that the (self-reported) behaviour of forecasters has changed substantially since the Great Recession.
-However, there is evidence for a "leaning-towards-consensus" attitude (especially among forecasters in public institutions) and inefficient information processing.
-Furthermore, the awareness to evaluate forecasts on a regular base seems to be higher after the crisis.
+Briefly summarizing our results, we are not able to establish a direct link between forecast accuracy and theories and methods.
+In line with former studies we find that practitioners tend to be hesitant in adopting methods that are currently championed by the academic discussion.
+There are signs that the younger generation seems to be more open to non-linear forecasting tools and machine-learning-based methods.
+We find that forecasters are conservative in the sense, that they overwhelmingly rely on methods and theories that have been well-established for a long time, while more recent approaches are relatively unimportant for the practice of business cycle forecasting.
+The academic evaluation of publicly funded research institutes (Leibniz institutes) 3 seems to have changed this to some extent as DSGE models are significantly more often used in public institutions.
+This could indicate a social-desirability phenomenon in the selection of methods as academic excellence over the last decade became a fundamental criterion for the funding of public economic research institutes in Germany (Bertrand and Mullainathan, 2001; Ketzler and Zimmermann, 2013).
+However, for all forecasters there is self-reported evidence for a "leaning-towards-consensus" attitude (especially among forecasters in public institutions) a tendency of inefficient information processing.
+Interestingly, even if we find almost no evidence that the (self-reported) behaviour of forecasters has changed substantially since the Great Recession, the awareness to evaluate forecasts on a regular base seems to be higher after the crisis.
+Furthermore individual statements given in the open answer categories indicate, that "experience", "personal forecasting experience", "experience based knowledge", or "historical experience" were all given as important elements of the forecasting efforts.
+This implies that the topic "how experience shapes expectations" is somewhat present among forecasters and a relation to "personal/ historical experience" is established by some individuals.